 How it works: If total > MinJournalEntries * 1.1, then remove MinJournalEntries * .1

 Example: If you specify 10000, the number of entries will grow to 10000, then be somewhere between 10000 and 11000.
-In other words, without the limitation, the journal will store the total number of journal entries, e.g., 500000, whereas with the journal limitation, the server will remove old entries and maintain only the most recent 10000-11000 entries per the configuration.
+In other words, without the limitation, the journal will store the total number of journal entries, e.g., 500000, whereas with the journal limitation, the server will remove old entries and maintain only the most recent 10000-11000 entries per this example configuration.

 The Journal file info tool in the swDatabaseManager will show the "First transaction id" and "Last transaction ID".

 Organizations that want to limit the journal size will need to decide how many transactions to keep.
 Monitoring the .swjournal and using the swDatabaseManager tool to see how many transactions it contains and, e.g., how many there are on average per day, can help in making this decision.

 This entry can only be used if a mirror server is in use.
 This optional setting, when set to "True", will allow the main server to run transactions found in the journal file upon start-up that are not found in the database.
 During normal operation on a local disk, there is no risk of this scenario occurring.
 However, this option does provide an automated way to handle an unforeseen synchronization problem should the need appear.
 We do not recommend the use of SyncJournalEntries=True by default, since it can potentially hide network/disk problems that you otherwise would want to be aware of.
 Please consult Systemite if you are considering using this option.

 Warning: If this option is set to "True" and you want to revert to a backup database copy as a means of "wiping out" unwanted database transactions, you will want to run Remove extra entries on the journal file before you start the server against the backup database.